Scalable Gaussian Processes for Integrated and Overlapping Measurements Via Augmented State Space Models: Introduction

 \end{enumerate}

 Algorithm~\ref{alg:predict} demonstrates this in pseudocode.
 An alternative algorithm was described in the appendix of \citet{Kelly2014} using a linearized form for the predicted state at the test point to derive their smoothing equations.
-Though, it is significantly more computationally expensive, as it recomputes the smoothing gain at every test point, which in each case involves a loop through all the future data to that test point.
+Though it is significantly more computationally expensive because it recomputes the smoothing gain at every test point, which in each case involves a loop through all the future data to that test point.

-In the GP framework, predicting at an arbitrary $M$ test points involves rectangular matrix multiplications; these can still be \bigO{N} for QSMs (e.g. Algorithm 5 in \citealt{Pernet2017}, see also \citealt{Pernet2023}).
+In the GP framework, predicting at $M$ arbitrary test points involves rectangular matrix multiplications; these can still be \bigO{N} for QSMs (e.g. Algorithm 5 in \citealt{Pernet2017}, see also \citealt{Pernet2023}).
 Generally, Eq.~\ref{eq:full GP solution} for GPs (QSM or dense) scales linearly with the number of test points $M$, though the implicit conditioning still grows with $N^2$ (or $N$ for QSMs).
 By contrast, Algorithm~\ref{alg:predict} is embarrassingly parallel; each prediction only depends on the nearest (past and/or future) data point.
-It also significantly less memory intensive (see e.g., Figure~\ref{fig:benchmark}).
+It is also significantly less memory intensive (see e.g., Figure~\ref{fig:benchmark}).

-To demonstrate the SSM--GP equivalence, we numerically validated the SSM approach (using \texttt{smolgp}) to the GP approach (using \texttt{tinygp}) for a multi-component (see Appendix~\ref{appendix:multicomponent}) kernel made from the sum of a SHO and a Mat{\'e}rn-5/2.
+To demonstrate the SSM--GP equivalence, we numerically validated the SSM approach \citep[using \smolgp;][]{smolgp} to the GP approach \citep[using \tinygp;][]{tinygp} for a multicomponent (see Appendix~\ref{appendix:multicomponent}) kernel made from the sum of an SHO and a Mat{\'e}rn-5/2.
 We took a random realization of this process as our true signal, from which we generated synthetic measurements.
-We then conditioned a SSM and GP on these data and made predictions at a high-resolution test grid.
+We then conditioned an SSM and GP on these data and made predictions at a high-resolution test grid.
 The results of conditioning and predicting (for the full model and for each component kernel), as well as the log-likelihood, were equivalent to within machine precision.
 Figure~\ref{fig:ss_vs_gp} shows this comparison.